bentoml/BentoML/docs/source/guides/grpc.rst

 This guide will demonstrate advanced features that BentoML offers for you to get started with `gRPC <https://grpc.io/>`_:

-- First-class support for custom servicer, interceptors, handlers.
+- First-class support for :ref:`custom gRPC Servicer <guides/grpc:Mounting Custom Servicer>`, interceptors, handlers.
 - Adding gRPC support to existing BentoService container.

 This guide will also walk your through some of the strengths and weaknesses of serving with gRPC, as well as